How I Built ShipDauRoi and Reached Top 50 on the App Store

 At peak, I was:

-Something had to give.
-I couldn't hire because I had no funding.
-I couldn't raise funding because I didn't have a co-founder or a business plan beyond "it's growing."
+I couldn't hire without funding, and I couldn't raise funding without a co-founder or a plan beyond "it's growing."

 Lesson 3: Timing Matters

-In late 2018, major players entered the market.
-GrabExpress, Ahamove, and other well-funded companies launched competing services.
+In late 2018, GrabExpress, Ahamove, and other companies with real funding launched competing services.
 They had:

 Lesson 4: An Android App Was Critical

-By only building for iOS, I was missing roughly 70% of Vietnam's smartphone market.
-Many shop owners used Android phones.
-Many shippers used Android.
-This was my biggest strategic mistake.
+Building only for iOS meant missing roughly 70% of Vietnam's smartphone market.
+Plenty of shop owners and shippers were on Android.
+That was my biggest mistake.

-If I could do it over, I would have used Flutter from the start to ship on both platforms simultaneously.
+I would have used Flutter from the start and shipped both platforms at once.

 The Outcome

-• I proved I could build and launch a product independently
+- I proved I could build and launch a product alone

-• I understood the gap between building software and running a business
+- I saw the gap between building software and running a business

-• The Top 50 ranking became a highlight on my resume that opened doors
+- The Top 50 ranking became a resume line that opened doors

-Shortly after, I was hired by Pizza Hut Digital Ventures to lead their mobile team, partly because of the entrepreneurial experience ShipDauRoi demonstrated.
+Shortly after, Pizza Hut Digital Ventures hired me to build their global iOS platform, partly because of ShipDauRoi.

 What I'd Do Differently

-• Find a co-founder — with business/operations expertise from day one
+- Find a co-founder: with business and operations expertise from day one

-• Seek funding earlier — a small seed round could have funded an Android app and a part-time operations person
+- Seek funding earlier: a small seed round could have paid for an Android app and part time operations help

 Advice for Developer Founders